root-project/root/tree/ntuple/v7/doc/specifications.md

 unless the column is suppressed, the 32bit compression settings See next Section on "Suppressed Columns" for additional details.
 Note that the size of the inner list frame includes the element offset and compression settings.
-The order of the outer items must match the order of the columns as specified in the cluster summary and column groups.
+The order of the outer items must match the order of columns in the header and the extension header (small to large).
-For a complete cluster (covering all original columns), the order is given by the column IDs (small to large).

-The order of the inner items must match the order of pages' resp. elements.
+The order of the inner items must match the order of pages or elements, resp.
-Every inner item (that describes a page) has the following structure:
+Every inner item (that describes a page) has the following structure followed by a locator for the page.

 ```
  0                   1                   2                   3